Neuropassenger/bs-cf7-temza-addon/readme.txt

 The plugin implements several features:

 # UTM Tags
 Collects and saves the transmitted utm-data in COOKIE to be used when submitting Contact Form 7 forms.
+Tags will only be processed if the utm_source tag is present.
 The following tags are currently supported:
 * utm_source
 * utm_medium